prometheus/prometheus/docs/feature_flags.md

 `--enable-feature=memory-snapshot-on-shutdown`

-This takes the snapshot of the chunks that are in memory along with the series information when shutting down and stores it on disk.
-This will reduce the startup time since the memory state can be restored with this snapshot and m-mapped chunks without the need of WAL replay.
+This takes the snapshot of the chunks that are in memory along with the series information when shutting down and stores it on disk as a m-mapped structure.
+This will reduce the startup time since the memory state can now be restored with this snapshot and m-mapped chunks without the need of WAL replay fetching hours of metrics by scanning through the disk again.

 ## Extra scrape metrics